Updated: Aug 22

 What are they?
 Let’s start at the very beginning…

 A market is a space dedicated for the exchange of assets between market agents (buyers and sellers).
 Examples of this include car dealerships, supermarkets, or an open market (like the Birmingham flea market or German Christmas Markets that pop up each winter in many cities around the globe).
 Markets make trading more efficient by allocating a common platform for bartering and exchange.
 This saves time and energy, as prices and traders are readily available in the area, removing the burden of searching for different suppliers and prices.
-These efficiencies result from easier access to market information ( one can walk around the market and get a range of prices from different sellers), higher information symmetry (everyone in the market can see everyone’s prices transparently), physically closer (quicker to trade), and higher assurance for goods (one will most likely find desired products quicker wandering through a market than by searching in various stores across town).
+These efficiencies result from easier access to market information ( one can walk around the market and get a range of prices from different sellers), higher information symmetry (everyone in the market can see everyone’s prices transparently), physically closer (quicker to trade; lower transaction cost), and higher assurance for goods (one will most likely find desired products quicker wandering through a market than by searching in various stores across town).

 Financial markets are no different, except they are primarily used for investing rather than consuming.
 Financial markets transfer agents’ surplus funds to agents with funding deficits – e.g. transferring surplus money from an investor to a start-up business requiring money – this is known as raising financial capital.
 Institutions sell financial assets, known as securities, in exchange for liquidity (money to spend); there are many different types of securities but essentially, there two main types - debt and equity.
 Ultimately these securities are contracts promising payments back to the owner, and these are traded on capital markets.